 After distinguished service in the Army, Dave returned to his hometown and became a sworn law enforcement officer for the Palm Beach County Sheriff's Office (PBSO).
 In 1995, a motorcycle accident left him paralyzed, requiring the use of a wheelchair.
 Despite the disability he continued working at PBSO and attained the rank of detective.
 He also worked as a System Security Analyst in the Computer Crimes Division and helped configure the Computer Forensics Lab..
 Dave went on to work at a number of high tech companies before becoming a partner in a computer forensics business.

 Some of Dave's most notable work took place at Securit-e-doc where he was the Chief Information Security Officer.
-The company provided end-to-end secure computing connections.
-While there he developed a Windows encryption tool that surpassed NSA, NIST, and Microsoft Common Criteria Guidelines.
+The company provided secure peer-to-peer computing connections.
+While Dave was employed there he developed a Windows encryption tool that surpassed NSA, NIST, and Microsoft Common Criteria Guidelines.
 This technology was used at NASA, U.S. Dept. of Treasury, Office of the Inspector General, and the US Marshalls Office.
 Cryptography was routinely used at S-doc to develop several products, broadly aimed at reliable and verifiable transmission of data and messages, centered around the idea of an "unalterable, encrypted audit log system".

 Dave was also a regular contributor to Cryptography and Security mailing lists where discussions included technical aspects of cryptosystems and the politics of cryptography.
 He was a long-time member of the same Metzdowd Cryptography mailing list where Satoshi Nakamoto announced Bitcoin on Oct.
 31, 2008.

 In early 2001 my brother Dave began working for a startup company called

 Securit-e-doc.
 The business was located in a 21-story black-glass tower,

 better known by locals as the "Darth Vader Building".
 Personally, I refer to